AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 ============================
 Creating environment
 ++++++++++++++++++++
-The best practice is to create coda environment allocated for the development.
+The best practice is to create conda environment allocated for the development.
 The Python version can be chosen by user:
 ::

-    conda create -n cohere3.8 python=3.8
+    conda create -n cohere python=3.x
-    conda activate cohere3.8
+    conda activate cohere

 Pre-requisites
 ++++++++++++++
 After activating conda environment install the packages/libraries that you wish to use.
     - if using cupy library: conda install cupy -c conda-forge
-    - if using arrayfire: pip install arrayfire, install arrayfire library according to https://github.com/arrayfire/arrayfire-python/blob/master/README.md
+    - if using torch: pip install torch
 Other packages have to be installed if running with cohere-ui package.
 Refer to :ref:`use` page, section "Installing Scripts".

 Initialization